hmlendea/stellaris-universum-infinitum/README.md

 # Features

- - 17 new Flags
- - 10 new Random Species
+## Mechanics

  - 8 new Techonolgies
  - 4 new Strategic Resources
  - 4 new Planetary Modifiers
  - 3 new Tile Blockers
+ - 2 new Galaxy Sizes
+ - 1 new Anomaly

+## Aesthetics & Diversity

+ - 17 new Flag Symbols
+ - 15 new Flag Backgrounds
+ - 10 new Random Species
+ - 3 new Name Lists
  - 3 new System Initialisers
- - 3 new Name Lists
  - 2 new Prescripted Countries
- - 2 new Galaxy Sizes
- - 1 new Anomaly
  - Countless new names for Stars, Black Holes, Asteroids and Nebulae

 # Installation